-Mooching Master refers to a very particular type of teacher-student relationship: the student is indebted to the master and the master takes advantage of it for personal gain.
-This is not merely the master asking for money, that'd be too simple.
-The master actually asks for things that go from annoying to illegal to even life-threatening.
+The Mooching Master trope refers to a very particular type of teacher-student relationship, one in which the student is indebted to the master and the master takes advantage of this for personal gain.
+This is not merely the master asking for money; that'd be too simple.
+The master instead asks for favors, which run from annoying to illegal to even life-threatening.
 But the student owes so much to the master, he feels obligated to comply out of a desire to honor her.

 - General Cross Marian from D.Gray-Man abuses his student Allen by making him gamble to pay off all his master's debts.
-The anime makes it worse, and takes it Up to Eleven when they do a filler-Episode 27: My Mentor General Cross.
-Whereupon, Cross has Allen doing slave labor, asks him to catch a lion for him, and corners him in alley ways to take his money.
-None of these things prescient in the manga.
-Allen has only ever said he gambled under Cross' care to pay off debts.
+The anime makes it worse when they do a filler-Episode 27: My Mentor General Cross.
+Whereupon, Cross has Allen doing slave labor, asks him to catch a lion for him, and corners him in alleyways to take his money.

 - Chop-socky kung fu movies are LOADED with this kind of character.
 The old Shaolin master ordering his student to get him food and booze is practically a character type by itself.
 Examples include The Miracle Fighters and Shaolin Vs Lama.